pkrll/Helium/README.md

 # Helium ![Temporary logo] (https://raw.githubusercontent.com/pkrll/Helium/master/public/images/system/admin/tmp-logo-black.png)
 ## What is it?
-Helium is a web based application (written in PHP5 and JavaScript/jQuery) for authoring, editing and otherwise managing the content and data of a website, a Simple CMS.
+Helium is a web application (written in PHP5, JavaScript/jQuery) for managing content and data, simply speaking, a CMS.
 ## Why not done?
 It will be, eventually.
+## Will it really?
+Maybe.
+Probably.
+Maybe.
 ## How to use?
 ### Download
 Clone a copy of the Helium repository